-No review of my musical influences is complete without a review of Thievery Corporation, arguably my favorite all-time band for when I'm behind the DJ boards.
+Soundtrack in my head: Thievery Corporation, "The Richest Man in Babylon" No review of my musical influences is complete without a review of Thievery Corporation, arguably my favorite all-time band for when I'm behind the DJ boards.
 They have been influential taste-makers for over a decade and a half, serving up a delightful blend of … Continue reading Thievery Corporation: a world-wide whirlwind of influences